FilipStenbeck/grunt-demo/README.md

 The demo includes
 --------------------------
 * Watching for changes in CoffeScript files and compiling them on demand
-* Building for production compile, jshint, minification and copying files
+* Building JavaScript for production compile, jshint, minification and copying files
-* Testing using Jasmine and Karma test runner
+* Testing BDD-style using Jasmine and Karma test runner

 The demo includes a (very) small web project and a Gruntfile to test and build it for "production".
 A live version of the generated project can be found <a href="http://grunt-ftw.appspot.com/demo/index.html">here</a>